dastron/video-ware/README.md

 - Node.js >= 22.0.0
 - Yarn 4.12.0
 - FFmpeg (for media processing)
+- Redis (for task queue - optional, can use in-memory for development)
-- Google Cloud credentials (for AI features)
+- Google Cloud credentials (for AI features - optional)

 ### Installation